aospapp/aosp/external/crosvm/README.md

 ### Code Health

-#### `build_test`
+#### `test_all`

-There are no automated tests run before code is committed to crosvm.
-In order to maintain sanity, please execute `build_test` before submitting code for review.
+Crosvm provides docker containers to build and run tests for both x86_64 and aarch64, which can be run with the `./test_all` script.
-All tests should be passing or ignored and there should be no compiler warnings or errors.
-All supported architectures are built, but only tests for x86_64 are run.
-In order to build everything without failures, sysroots must be supplied for each architecture.
-See `build_test -h` for more information.
+See `ci/README.md` for more details on how to use the containers for local development.

 #### `rustfmt`